Travelling in Tonga: Car Rental Vs. Taxi

 The Cons of Renting a Car in Tonga

 - You have to drive yourself, which some find stressful on foreign roads

 - Can be more expensive if only doing a small amount of travel

 - Some visitors may need to take the time to get a Visitor’s Driving Licence

 - Time is taken to go through the car rental process at the beginning and end of your trip.

 Catching a Taxi in Tonga

 Taxis wait enthusiastically outside of the airports in Tongatapu and Vava’u.
-Taxi ranks can also be found in Nuku’alofa and Neiafu, while accommodations will also be able to call you a taxi when you need.
+Taxi ranks can also be found in Nuku’alofa and Neiafu, while accommodations will also be able to call you a taxi when you need it.
 The latest phone number for taxis are also available at information centres and accommodation, so check out The Best SIM Card in Tonga For Travellers, should you be making a few calls yourself in Tonga.

 Taxis work the same way as elsewhere in the world, taking you from A to B. However, most taxis don’t use meters, so asking for the going rate before you agree to a ride is good practice.

 In Tonga, taxis are useful for making short trips.
 Find out more about them in The Guide to Taxis in Tonga.
-Plus, check out the typical fares, as well as pros and cons below.
+Plus, check out the typical fares, as well as the pros and cons below.